 Ocean Beach is the authentic beach town.
 Palm trees line the streets of this historical Southern California community.
 It’s kissed by the sun, romanced by the Pacific Ocean and has a personality all its own.
 A good reason for discovering Ocean Beach is its casual, small-town charm with its diagonally parked cars along the main street of Newport Avenue.
 This centrally located three-block-long shopping district has much to offer—and has no parking meters!

 Ocean Beach has a lot to offer.
-If shopping is your way to relax, take a walk down Newport Avenue and browse through one unique shop after another offering jewelry, surfboards, shells, beads, boutiques, unusual resale treasures and one of the largest antique zones in Southern California.
-And the majority of merchants are residents, so expect to receive a friendly smile and good old-fashioned service.
+If shopping is your way to relax, take a walk down Newport Avenue and browse through one unique shop after another offering TONS of microbreweries, surfboards, shells, beads, boutiques, unusual resale treasures and one of the large antique zone.
+Plus, the majority of merchants are residents, so expect to receive a friendly smile and good old-fashioned service.

 Hungry for breakfast, lunch, or dinner?
 Ocean Beach delivers whether it’s a first-class meal with an ocean view or a simple bite to eat.

 The streets of Ocean Beach are also dotted with friendly pubs.
 They are ideal for catching the sunset from a deck, watching your favorite sporting event or celebrating with a friend over a house specialty.
 You’ll definitely feel like a native at one of these relaxed, friendly establishments.
 Most of these places are in the third block of downtown Ocean Beach, which is nearest to the ocean.

 Here too is Hodad’s (5) at 5010 Newport Ave.
 (619-224-4623).
 They claim to have the world’s best burgers.
 They’re also proud to announce that they have served under 99 gazillion.
 Yes, you’ll find plenty to do on Newport Avenue.